balteravishay/buzz/readme.md

 # Introduction

-Scaling a cluster of load-test clients (VMs) to order of 10K+ instances using Azure Virtual Machine Scale Sets (VMSS) and Durable Functions.
+Buzz is a scaling platform allowing Azure Virtual Machine Scale Sets (VMSS) to scale beyond the limits of a single set, allowing for hyper-scale stress tests, DDoS simulators and HPC use cases.

 # Information

-This example shows how to scale load test scenarios to order of 10K+ instances using a number of VMSS instances.
-It works by deploying ARM templates containing VNET, Load Balancer and VMSS for every 800 VMs (configurable).
+Buzz orchestrates a number of Azure components to manage high scale clusters of VMs running and performing the same actions, such as generating load on an endpoint, as in the implemented scenario.
+Buzz uses Durable Functions runtime exposing the following APIs:

+## Create Cluster:

+**POST:** [FUNCTION_URL]/PostCluster?code=[YOUR FUNCTION KEY]

+body:
+{
+    "name": "LOAD",
+    "scale": 1000
+}

+## Delete Cluster:

+**DELETE:** [FUNCTION_URL]/DeleteCluster?code=[YOUR FUNCTION KEY]

+body:
+{
+    "name": "LOAD"
+}

-# Deployment
+# Deploy to Azure

-1. create a storage
+**1. create a storage**

 az group create --name buzz-rg --location westeurope